biomejs/website/src/content/docs/blog/roadmap-2026.md

 - We shipped Biome v2, which brought amazing new features to the ecosystem:
   - Support for nested configuration files, and better support in monorepos.
-  - First tool to ship type-aware lint rules that don't rely on the TypeScript compiler (notibly known as `tsc`), thanks to its inference engine, [sponsored by Vercel](/blog/vercel-partners-biome-type-inference/).
+  - First tool to ship type-aware lint rules that don't rely on the TypeScript compiler (commonly known as `tsc`), thanks to its inference engine, [sponsored by Vercel](/blog/vercel-partners-biome-type-inference/).
-  - Support for project lint rules, such as [`noImportCycle`](https://biomejs.dev/linter/rules/no-import-cycles/).
+  - Support for project lint rules, such as [`noImportCycle`](/linter/rules/no-import-cycles/).
-  - Shipped the new concept of [linter domains](/linter/domains), a way to group different rules are different umbrellas, and a way to turn on those rules automatically based on your depdencies.
+  - Shipped the new concept of [linter domains](/linter/domains), a way to group different rules under different umbrellas, and a way to turn on those rules automatically based on your depdencies.
-  - Added support for plugins via [the DSL GritQL](https://docs.grit.io/).
-During the year the plugin engine has become even more powerful, allowing users to **query the Biome CST**.
+  - Added support for plugins via [GritQL](https://docs.grit.io/).
+Throughout the year the plugin engine has become even more powerful, allowing users to **query the Biome CST** and report custom diagnostics.
 - We shipped **three new minors** after v2, which have added many new features:
   - Support for Tailwind syntax in CSS files
   - Experimental full support of parsing, formatting, linting for Vue, Svelte, and Astro.
 The language capabilities of Biome have improved and allow them to inspect multiple languages in the same document.
   - We improved and fixed many bugs around the Biome watcher and scanner.
 Some of those bugs caused some memory leaks, causing Biome being unusable to some users.
 - [Depot](https://depot.dev) has become a platinum sponsor, and exclusive sponsor.
 - We have surpassed [15 million monthly downloads](https://www.npmcharts.com/compare/@biomejs/biome?interval=30).
-- GritQL has now become part of the [Biome](http://localhost:4321/blog/gritql-under-biome-umbrella/) [organization](https://github.com/biomejs/gritql).
+- GritQL has now become part of the [Biome](/blog/gritql-under-biome-umbrella/) [organization](https://github.com/biomejs/gritql).

 ### Past mistakes